francesNLP/MappingChange/README.md

 - Link and cluster places across editions and sources using NLP and semantic matching
 - The extracted articles are integrated into [Frances](http://www.frances-ai.com).

+## ⚠️ Limitations and Disclaimer

+This resource is based on OCR-derived historical text and automated extraction pipelines.
+While the MappingChange system uses robust techniques (including GPT-4, embedding-based enrichment, and georesolution), it is not immune to errors.
+Specifically:

+- Article segmentation may contain occasional boundary or formatting mistakes.
+- Disambiguation of identically named places is context-dependent and may misfire in edge cases.
+- OCR quality, inconsistent layout, and orthographic variation across editions can introduce noise.

+We welcome feedback, corrections, and contributions from the community to help refine and extend the resource over time.